Types of Engineering

 Industrial Engineering (IE)

 Industrial engineers work to solve problems that ultimately involve the analysis and improvement of performance in how things are done - with regard to essentially any system or environment where relevant performance can be measured.
-Modern IE's concentrate, in large measure, on designing processes and strategies.
-IE's are employed in a variety of settings including large utility companies, financial institutions, consulting groups, manufacturing enterprises, the government, hospitals, and even the courts.
+Modern ISyE’s concentrate, in large measure, on designing processes and strategies.
+ISyE's are employed in a variety of settings including large utility companies, financial institutions, consulting groups, manufacturing enterprises, the government, hospitals, and even the courts.

 Georgia Tech's Industrial Engineering Department

-Materials Engineering
+Materials Science and Engineering (MSE)

 Georgia Tech's Materials Engineering Department